fsprojects/fantomas/docs/ragnarok.md

 ## The subjectivity

 As a long term Fantomas user, over time you stop caring about how the code looks like.
-You accept what is does and letting go of past habits leads to a world of freedom.
+You accept what is does and letting go of your past habits leads to a world of freedom.
 People that do not use Fantomas, cannot cope with the fact that the formatted code does differ from their original source.
 That is the idea thought, you follow a style guide and your code looks like how the rest of the world does it.